 (F) The defendant presents a risk of danger to any other person or to the community.

 (c) If any of the exceptions in subsection (b) apply, bail may be set in a reasonable amount.
-If the defendant is unable to post the amount of bail, the defendant shall be entitled to a prompt hearing under section 804-7.5"
+If the defendant is unable to post the amount of bail, the defendant shall be entitled to a prompt hearing under section 804-7.5."

 SECTION 4.
 Section 804-3, Hawaii Revised Statutes, is amended by amending subsections (a) through (c) to read as follows: